d4rk/lucca-a53-mini/README.md

 **Arguments:**

 *   `--power-on`: Powers on the coffee machine.
 This will also disable the power schedule.
+    * Powering on and off is **hacky** because the S1 doesn't actually provide any direct [commands](#protocol-details) to control it.
+    * So what the tool does is it creates a temporary schedule at a fixed time, and then set the machine's clock within or outside that schedule to trigger the desired power state.
+    * It _mostly_ works.
+Definitely open to other ideas.
 *   `--power-off`: Powers off the coffee machine.
 This will also disable the power schedule.
 *   `--enable-schedule`: Enables the power schedule previously set on the machine.
 *   `--disable-schedule`: Disables the power schedule previously set on the machine.